 To stop thinking seems not in the work’s best interests, counterintuitive, and is also kind of hard.
 And yet, we must.
 It’s a weird polarity to straddle.

-How to Break Your Writers’ Block
+If You’ve Gotten Stuck, How to Get Un-Stuck in Your First Draft and Break Your Writers’ Block

 Whether or not we are having thoughts or feelings about what we’re doing, to get the first draft down, we must always return to our default position of unthinking typist.
 Unless you’re a hunter and pecker, you must literally lean back and type or handwrite whatever comes to mind and let your hands move almost as if of their own volition.